pouchdb/pouchdb/README.md

     db.put(doc, [options], [callback])

 Create a new document or update an existing document.
+If the document already exists you must specify its revision (_rev), otherwise a conflict will occur.

 <pre>
 db.put({ _id: 'mydoc', title: 'Rock and Roll Heart' }, function(err, response) {